Waog88/Arduino-Learning-Journey/Day-10/README.md

 ---
 ## 📃 Description
-Learned how photoresistor works and used LEDs and Buzzers to demonstrate More light = less resistance
+Learned how photoresistor works and used LEDs and Buzzers to demonstrate examples.
+More light = less resistance
 Less light = more resistance